 From the above discussion, now we can say that Millets rich in dietary fibre help in controlling the rise of sugar in the blood.
-Dietary fibre helps in slow release of sugar after consumption of food and thus improve the insulin sensitivity.
+Dietary fibre helps in the slow release of sugar after consumption of food and thus improve insulin sensitivity.

 It has been reported that Millets has a low glycemic index and its value ranging from 54 to 68 in Foxtail Millet, Pearl Millet and Finger Millet.
-But, I think carbohydrate to fibre ratio will make us easy to understand and choose the right kind of millet for controlling diabetes.
-According to the study by the National Institute of Nutrition, Hyderabad, Foxtail Millet, Little Millet and Barnyard Millet have C/F ratio of 8.99, 8.22 and 4.82 respectively.
+But, I think the carbohydrate to fibre ratio will make us easy to understand and choose the right kind of millet for controlling diabetes.
+According to the study by the National Institute of Nutrition, Hyderabad, Foxtail Millet, Little Millet and Barnyard Millet have a C/F ratio of 8.99, 8.22 and 4.82 respectively.

-So, considering the above fact and figure its time to select the best millets for diabetes.
+So, considering the above fact and figure it’s time to select the best millets for diabetes.
 They are as follow:

 - Foxtail Millet

 When it comes to selecting the recipe, we always prefer to have that are tasty, healthy and nutritious.
 With millets, we can definitely make it.
 I have been promoting millets from farm to plate through my Youtube Channel, where you can find many millet recipes from which you can select as per your choice.

 But I will suggest a few recipes from where you can add to your diet plan.

 Special Foxtail Millet Pulao for Lunch or Dinner

 Where to Buy the Millets: Millets for Diabetes

 It is always advisable to buy millets from your local market and if you are unable to get them, then you can buy from an online store.
 I will provide you with the link below to buy the best millets for Diabetes.